 Advocacy Director — she/her

 Laila is a 9th grader at Clarksburg highschool.
 She has always loved helping people.
 She is thrilled to be MoCo Pride Youth’s Advocacy director for this school year.
 Her goals for this year are to help queer kids in Montgomery County have the resources they need to feel supported and succeed.
 Other than advocating for queer kids she has advocated for mental health, student rights and race equality.
 Her friends say she is a very easy and compassionate person to talk to so that’s why they come to her for help.
 She thinks that is a great character trait to have because everyone needs someone to listen to them and that’s what she hopes to do for people.
 Out of the advocacy world, Laila enjoys writing poetry, learning languages, (she has been learning Chinese for 5 years, Italian and sign-language), and cooking.
 Her first language is French.

 Sol Varela Capurro

 Sol is a junior at Albert Einstein, and very excited to be the web director at MoCo Pride this year!
-Fae’s co-President of faer high school’s GSA, where fae has been working on helping to change the MoCo health curriculum and to get LGBTQ Studies implemented at Einstein.
-Fae is also the founder of the MoCo NDSC, and a member of MCR-SGA.
-Sol’s advocacy focuses on queer rights, disability justice, racial equality, and civil rights.
-Outside of activism, fae loves punk rock, crows, and art.
-Faer family are from Uruguay in South America, and fae’s working on learning Spanish.
-Fae has two cats and far too many candles.
-Fae also made this page!
+Fae’s co-President of its high school’s GSA, where fey has been working on helping to change the MoCo health curriculum and to get LGBTQ Studies implemented at Einstein.
+Sol’s advocacy focuses on queer rights, disability justice, racial equality, civil rights, and intersectional activism.
+Outside of activism, it loves punk rock, crows, and art.
+Feyr family is from Uruguay in South America, and fey's working on learning Spanish and ASL.
+Fey has two cats and far too many candles.
+It also made this page!